RedLeader962/RedLeader962.github.io/_pages/about.md

 <!--
 <p style="text-align: center" class="font-weight-bold">
-Ethical AI<br>
+Ethical A.I.<br>
-Ai for good: Humanity fisrt, then computer science then profit or building cool stuff<br> Integrity & acountability<br>
+A.I. for good: Humanity fisrt, then computer science then profit or building cool stuff<br> Integrity & acountability<br>
 Toward excellence: it's better to set the bar to high and fail then setting it to low and susceed<br>
 Black Live Matter: today, tomorow and every day after that<br>
 </p>
 <blockquote class="text-center">
-<p class="d-md-inline">"Poor data, inexplicable code or rushed deployment can easily lead to AI systems <br> that are not worth celebrating.”</p>
+<p class="d-md-inline">"Poor data, inexplicable code or rushed deployment can easily lead to A.I. systems <br> that are not worth celebrating.”</p>
 <footer class="blockquote-footer"><cite title="Source Title"><a href="https://atg-abhishek.github.io" target="_blank">Abhishek Gupta</a></cite> at the <a href="https://www.weforum.org" target="_blank">World Economic Forum</a></footer>
 </blockquote>
 ---